 In the early days of Brisbane’s settlement members of both the Turrbal and Jagera people were known to live in peace in the area and because of the abundant supply of water in Enoggera Creek the area was later used for growing vegetables and strawberries.

-Since becoming a Country Club many facilities have been added including the building of the Squash Court Complex (opened in October 1977).
+Since becoming a Recreational Club many facilities have been added including the building of the Squash Court Complex (opened in October 1977).
 The 1974 Floods submerged the bottom changing rooms and filled our bottom pool with sludge.
 The damage led to another pool being constructed inside the original.
-Flood mitigation works to the Enoggera Reservoir have now stemmed the flow of the creek, which now only runs for a short time after rain.
+Flood mitigation works to the Enoggera Reservoir stemmed the flow of the creek, which until recently only ran for a short time after rain.
 However, 2022 again saw what continuous localised rain can do, and once again flood levels at the Club peaked at levels not seen since 1974.

 The Club is home to many local organisations and the variety of sporting and social activities they bring helps to give a warm family feeling.
 Members guests are warmly welcomed.

-The volunteer Board of Directors currently consists of John Harvey (President), Elizabeth Marsland (Secretary), Lionel Poustie, Cathryn Lloyd, James Parsonage, Alistair Camm, Andrew McQuarrie, Michael Sester, Neil Kelson, Padma Lal & Howard Spry.
+The volunteer Board of Directors currently consists of John Harvey (President), Elizabeth Marsland (Secretary), Cathryn Lloyd, Alistair Camm, Andrew McQuarrie, Michael Sester, Neil Kelson, Howard Spry, Janette Mulherin & Benjamin Narramore.

 Mike Wilson has been the manager at Taylor Range since 2000.
-Having previously traveled extensively when serving in Her Majesty’s Royal Marines Mike lived in Scotland for several years whilst studying Leisure Management at Abertay University.
+Having previously traveled extensively when serving in Her Majesty’s Royal Marines Mike lived in Scotland for several years whilst studying Leisure Management at Abertay University, Dundee.
 A keen sportsman Mike played semi-professional football on arrival in Australia before hanging up his boots in 2008 and taking on the sport of triathlon in 2013.
-This culminated in his selection for the Australian age group team at the World Multi-Sport Championships in Denmark, 2018 & the World Triathlon Championships in Switzerland, 2019.
-Mike is now also a Military Public Affairs Officer in the Royal Australian Navy Reserve and when time permits enjoys family time and he and his wife Anne have two children.
+This culminated in his selection for the Australian age group team at the World Multi-Sport Championships in Denmark 2018, Spain 2023 & the World Triathlon Championships in Switzerland, 2019.
+Mike is now also a Military Public Affairs Officer in the Royal Australian Navy Reserve and when time permits enjoys family time with his wife Anne and children Emma & Adam.